-The Statement of Net Position presents information on all of the Cottle County Appraisal District's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of the district's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of the District's financial position.